venam/blog/_posts/2015-09-25-group-work.markdown

 With such agreement we went straight to the design phase and received around 10 different ones.

-After the time to vote expired and the sticker with the most vote was chosen we still got people nagging about the design and talking about their abstract idea of what the sticker should be like.
+After the vote ultimatum and the sticker with the most vote was chosen we still had people nag about the design and talking about their abstract idea of what the sticker should be like.